chrismhodgson/nextjs-pfrac/data/_pages/competitions/northern-track-&-field-league.md

-The events start at 11:00 and run until about 18:00 - all four meetings run to exactly the same timetable.
+The events start at 11:00 and run until about 18:00 &ndash; all four meetings run to exactly the same timetable.
 What time you need to be there depends on which events you do.